aboyle3100/recipe-analysis/README.md

 #### Classification Problem
 Metric: F1-Score
 This would be a multiclass classification problem which predicts ratings based on the features in the dataset.
 I will utilize both GridSearchCV as well as a random forest to make these predictions.
 I would choose the F1 Score in this case because there is a large presence of one rating in the training data.
 The combination this and using accuracy as a metric leads to a model that is incentivized to predict one rating every time.
+F1 score also captures a good ratio of precision and recall

 <!--  -->